jacobm789/dotfiles/README.md

+## Instructions

+* Clone repo
+* cd into it
+* Run "stow -nv .", and if everything looks good, "stow ."
+* Manually symlink btop config based on which version you have

 ## Attributions and Licenses

 This dotfiles repository contains a mix of original configuration files, scripts, and customizations, alongside modified versions of configuration files sourced from other open-source projects.